drsWARRIOR/Raycasting_Engine/README.md

 mingw32-make
 ```

-*Note: Avoid spaces in the project path when building with MinGW, as they may throw error while building makefile*
+*Note: Avoid spaces in the project path when building with MinGW, as they may throw an error while building the makefile*

-3. Now building is completed, you can run the Raycasting_Engine.exe file in /build/bin/ directory
+3. Now that the building is completed, you can run the Raycasting_Engine.exe file in the /build/bin/ directory

 ```
 .\bin\Raycasting_Engine.exe
 ```

-### Linux Buidling Instructions
+### Linux Building Instructions

-To build on linux you will need git, cmake, gcc and SDL3 building prerequisites
+To build on Linux, you will need git, cmake, gcc, and SDL3 building prerequisites

 #### Debian

 - Prerequisite installation

-1. This command install GCC, Git, Cmake and all SDL3 building prerequisites
+1. This command installs GCC, Git, CMake ,and all SDL3 building prerequisites
 ```
 sudo apt install build-essential cmake git libx11-dev libgl1-mesa-dev libxext-dev libwayland-dev libdrm-dev libgbm-dev libpulse-dev libudev-dev libasound2-dev libsamplerate0-dev
 ```